kmarkley/Indigo-Timed-Devices/README.md

 #### Activity Timer devices

-These devices infer an ongoing ***activity*** from one or more _momentary_ inputs.
-The device will expire (turn off) after a defined period of time with no additional inputs.
+Activity Timer devices infer an ongoing ***activity*** from one or more _momentary_ inputs.
+Devices will turn on if the number of inputs reaches a defined threshold within a defined period of time.
+Devices will expire (turn off) after a defined period of time with no additional inputs.

 Once configured, these devices are simply ON to indicate recent activity and OFF to indicate no recent activity.